h2oai/h2o-2/h2o-docs/source/datascience/coxph.rst

 Cox proportional hazards models are the most widely used approach for modeling time to event data.
-As the name suggests, the *hazard function*, which computes the instantaneous rate of an event occurrence and expressed mathematically as
+As the name suggests, the *hazard function*, which computes the instantaneous rate of an event occurrence and is expressed mathematically as

 :math:`h(t) = \lim_{\Delta t \downarrow 0} \frac{Pr[t \le T < t + \Delta t \mid T \ge t]}{\Delta t},`

 is assumed to be the product of a *baseline hazard function* and a *risk score*.
-Thus the hazard function for observation :math:`i` in a Cox proportional hazards model is defined to be
+Consequently, the hazard function for observation :math:`i` in a Cox proportional hazards model is defined as

 :math:`h_i(t) = \lambda(t)\exp(\mathbf{x}_i^T\beta)`

-where :math:`\lambda(t)` is the baseline hazard function shared by all observations, :math:`\exp(\mathbf{x}_i^T\beta)` is the risk score for observation :math:`i`, which is computed as the exponentiated linear combination of the covariate vector :math:`\mathbf{x}_i^T` using a coefficient vector :math:`\beta` common to all observations.
+where :math:`\lambda(t)` is the baseline hazard function shared by all observations and :math:`\exp(\mathbf{x}_i^T\beta)` is the risk score for observation :math:`i`, which is computed as the exponentiated linear combination of the covariate vector :math:`\mathbf{x}_i^T` using a coefficient vector :math:`\beta` common to all observations.

 This combination of a non-parametric baseline hazard function and a parametric risk score results in Cox proportional hazards models being described as *semi-parametric*.
-In addition a simple rearrangement of terms shows that unlike in generalized linear models, an intercept (constant) term in the risk score would add no value to the model fit due to the inclusion of a baseline hazard function.
+In addition, a simple rearrangement of terms shows that unlike generalized linear models, an intercept (constant) term in the risk score adds no value to the model fit, due to the inclusion of a baseline hazard function.

+""""""

 Defining a Cox Proportional Hazards Model